straw-hat-labs/straw_hat_graphql/README.md

 end
 ```

 And now you are go to go.
+Or use `StrawHat.GraphQL.MutationResponse.response_with/1`
+but be aware that it is constrain by the inputs.

 Any suggestion and code pattern that you notice in your app, open an issue
 and let's talk about it.